The following are the rules that apply to all Leagues run by Munster Squash

 Rules of the Game

-The double-yellow dot ball (very slow) shall be preferred for Munster Championships and Munster Leagues for Division 1, 2, 3 and 4 unless court conditions are cold enough to warrant using a single-yellow dot ball (slow).
+The double-yellow dot ball is recommended for Munster Championships and Munster Leagues for all Divisions unless court conditions are cold enough to warrant using a single-yellow dot ball.

 Only players who have paid full membership of Irish Squash are allowed to play in leagues or tournaments.